We often ask actors to submit a self-tape and have complied the following tips and tricks to ensure you submit a decent one.

 - Do not include any personal contact details or reference to other agents.
 Just your name and TV Twins, and (if relevant) our email address (email@example.com).

 - Use ‘medium’ settings to save the file and label with the character you are playing and your name.
-Please title appropriately, e.g. “character-your_name”
+Please title appropriately, e.g. “character-your_name”, or as specified in the brief.

 - Upload directly from your smartphone to Vimeo (with the ability to download enabled), or use a service like Dropbox, We Transfer, You Send It or Mail Big File to send exported files to firstname.lastname@example.org